marcusaasjensen/airport-network-epidemic/README.md

 >You can only access this old project version on GitHub with other added scripts that were only present in the newer lost project.*

 # Simulation
+# Usage
+Extract the .zip file.

+Launch the .exe file.

+Define the parameters you would like.

+Click on the start simulation button.

+You can click on airports to toggle their lockdown state.

+In case the app starts to lag, you can press Spacebar to stop updating the stats graph.

+You can close the app any time with the close button.

 ## Parameters ⚙️
 **🦠 Chance of Airplane Getting Virus (0 to 1):** probability that an airplane becomes contaminated with the virus.